To download a PDF of our Privacy Practices, please click here.

 - Information about your physical or mental health, related to health care services.

 - Information that is provided by you, created by us, or shared with us by related organizations.

-Except as described in this Notice or specified by law we will not use or disclose your PHI.
+Except as described in this Notice, separately agreed upon within a consent form, or specified by law, we will not use or disclose your PHI.
 We will use reasonable efforts to request, use, and disclose the minimum amount of PHI necessary.

 Whenever possible, we will de-identify or encrypt your personal information so that you cannot be personally identified.
 We have put physical, electronic, and procedural safeguards in place to protect your PHI and comply with federal and state laws.

 You have the following rights with respect to your PHI.

 Obtain a copy of this Notice.
 You may obtain a copy of this notice at any time.
 Even if you have agreed to receive the Notice electronically, you are still entitled to a paper copy, you just need to request a copy.

 Request Restrictions.
 You may ask us not to use or disclose any part of your PHI.
 Your request must be in writing and include what restriction(s) you want and to whom you want the restrictions to apply.
 We will review and grant reasonable requests, but we are not required to agree to restrictions, except in some cases of disclosures to a health plan.
 If you pay for a service or health care item out-of-pocket in full, you can ask us not to share that information for the purpose of payment or our operations with your health insurer.
 We will agree to this request unless that law requires us to share that information.

 Request Confidential Communications.
 You can ask us to contact you in a specific way (for example, home, office, or cell phone) or to send mail to a different address.
 We will grant all reasonable requests.